THIS ITEM IS STILL AVAILABLE!

 I’d say this camera is quite in the same condition as it was once I got it.
 Yes, I have used it, not that plenty but still yes, and always without problems (just the film loading you need to learn, and do carefully).
 This machine is Wetzlar German made and of excellent build quality.
 I suppose this was made mid 1975s, and I’d say this thing will work from generations to the next, if they just love it.

-I has been a while since I used this, I guess at my fathers funeral, and I can’t remember anything wrong with it.
+It has been a while since I used this, I guess at my father’s funeral, and I can’t remember anything wrong with it.
 Yes, nobody heard a thing as I was shooting, but of course my mum didn’t like.
 We do control sorrow differently in our very own ways.

 I tested my other Leica M4P on February 2016, and I found no problem with it.
 I used a single roll of expired Kodak Ektachrome E100GX 135 that run before this camera in two other cameras, and still the film and camera run like a charm.
 The only problem was with my vision, and that is the only reason I’m selling these fine pieces of equipment.

-With utmost reluctance I am selling this somewhat rare camera in auction, starting 1 euros, with reserve and buy it now 850 euros, shipping only to be done fully insured, local pickup and testing welcome.
+With utmost reluctance I am selling this somewhat rare camera buy it now 1400 euros, shipping only to be done fully insured, local pickup, testing and reasonable offers welcome.

 Remember if you buy outside EU and you are in EU, you need to pay customs tax (typically ca. 5 %) and VAT (typically around 20 – 25 %) which are added on top of shipping and insurance costs.
 To my understanding, these costs are calculated and due regardless of the age and condition of the item!
 There are calculators on-line for this, like from Pitney Bowes.